-\$X,XXX [employer's general ledger; this amount should be the amount in the table above for employer contributions subsequent to the measurement date] - reported as deferred outflows of resources related to pensions resulting from
+\$X,XXX [employer's general ledger; this amount should be the amount in the table above for employer contributions subsequent to the measurement date] - reported as deferred outflows of resources related to pensions resulting from employer's name's contributions subsequent to the measurement date - will be recognized as a reduction of the net pension liability in the year ended June 30, 2024.
+Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows:

-[2021 Schedule of Deferred Pension Amortization by Employer, page 37, columns 17 through 22]:
+[2023 Schedule of Deferred Pension Amortization by Employer, page 40, columns 17 through 22]:

 Year ended June 30:

-2022 \$ XXX

-2023 XXX

-2024 XXX
+2024 \$ XXX

 2025 XXX

 2026 XXX

+2027 XXX

+2028 XXX

 Thereafter XXX

 Actuarial assumptions.
-Actuarial assumptions and methods are set by the Plan's Board of Trustees, based upon recommendations made by the Plan's actuary.
-On April 17, 2020, the Board adopted the new assumptions presented in the 2020 Actuarial Experience Study.
+Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.
+The assumption for year ending June 30, 2023 were based on Board adopted assumptions on April 17, 2020, in conjunction with the six-year actuarial experience study period ending June 30, 2019.

-The total pension liability in the June 30, 2020, actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the June 30, 2023, actuarial valuation was determined using the following significant actuarial assumptions, applied to all periods included in the measurement:

+Inflation 2 200/ inflation 2.30%

-Inflation 2.30% Salary increases 3.00% composed of 2.30% inflation, plus a 0.70% productivity increase rate, plus a step-rate promotional increase for members with less than 5 years of service.
-Investment rate of return 7.00% compounded annually, net of expenses.
-This is composed of an assumed 2.30% inflation rate and a 4.70% real rate of return.
+Salary increases Composed of 2.30% inflation, plus a 0.70% productivity increase rate, plus step-rate promotional increase for less than 15 years of service.

-Mortality
+Investment rate of return 7.00%

-Healthy males: 2020 GRS Southwest Region Teacher Mortality Table, set back one year and scaled at 95%.
+Mortality Healthy males: 2020 GRS Southwest Region Teacher Mortality Table, set back one year and scaled at 95%.
 Generational mortality improvements in accordance with the Ultimate MP scales are projected from the year 2020.